Zucchini Bread (with Brown Sugar)

 – Lauren

 If you’ve got some zucchini hanging around and want something cozy but not too sweet, then this one if for you!
 It’s super soft and moist (thank you, yogurt and oil), gently sweetened with brown sugar, and has just enough cinnamon to make the kitchen smell amazing.

-I also love that it uses less sugar than most versions, but still tastes like a real treat.
-Everything comes together in one bowl—no mixer required—and the texture is so good.
+I also love that my yogurt zucchini bread uses less sugar than most versions, but still tastes like a real treat.
+Everything comes together in one bowl, no mixer required, and the texture is so good.
 Just golden on top and tender all the way through.
 The grated zucchini adds moisture without tasting “veggie,” and the result is a beautifully golden loaf with a perfectly soft, moist crumb.
 It’s great for those “I’ve got a couple zucchini to use up” situations, and because it’s made with pantry staples, it’s easy to whip up without a special grocery run.
-On that note, if you love feel-good baking that’s equal parts cozy and practical, you’ll also love my easy quick bread recipes or these almond flour chocolate zucchini muffins.
-They’re all perfect for snacking, gifting, or freezing for later.

 - In recipe testing, I found a light squeeze of the zucchini was just right, so there’s no need to go overboard or press it bone dry.